SUPLA/supla-device/extras/examples/linux/README.md

 2. `Cmd` - use Linux command line as an output.
 Command is provided by `command` field.
 3. `MQTT` - publish to an MQTT broker.
 The mandatory `control_topic` parameter specifies the topic.
-Optional `qos` selects the MQTT publish QoS and defaults to `0`.
+Optional `qos` selects the MQTT publish QoS, defaults to `0`, and accepts values from `0` to `2`.
+Other values cause a configuration error.

 `Cmd` uses a trusted command template executed by POSIX `/bin/sh`.
 Use portable POSIX shell syntax in the template; trusted redirections, pipelines, `&&`,